daoudzairi/Feedback/feedback.md

 Geen error message bij foute invoer van register-a-plate of afname ervan

 Nikto scan geeft het volgende output
-+ SSL Info: Subject:  /CN=digitaldreamteam.be
++SSL Info: Subject:  /CN=digitaldreamteam.be
                    Ciphers:  TLS_AES_256_GCM_SHA384
                    Issuer:   /C=US/O=Let's Encrypt/CN=R3
-+ Start Time:         2021-12-11 12:32:32 (GMT-5)
++Start Time:         2021-12-11 12:32:32 (GMT-5)
 ---------------------------------------------------------------------------
-+ Server: nginx
++Server: nginx
-+ The anti-clickjacking X-Frame-Options header is not present.
++The anti-clickjacking X-Frame-Options header is not present.
-+ The X-XSS-Protection header is not defined.
-This header can hint to the user agent to protect against some forms of XSS
-+ The site uses SSL and the Strict-Transport-Security HTTP header is not defined.
++The X-XSS-Protection header is not defined.
+This header can hint to the user agent to protect against some forms of XSS +The site uses SSL and the Strict-Transport-Security HTTP header is not defined.
-+ The site uses SSL and Expect-CT header is not present.
++The site uses SSL and Expect-CT header is not present.
-+ The X-Content-Type-Options header is not set.
++The X-Content-Type-Options header is not set.
 This could allow the user agent to render the content of the site in a different fashion to the MIME type
-+ All CGI directories 'found', use '-C none' to test none
-+ The Content-Encoding header is set to "deflate" this may mean that the server is vulnerable to the BREACH attack.
++All CGI directories 'found', use '-C none' to test none +The Content-Encoding header is set to "deflate" this may mean that the server is vulnerable to the BREACH attack.

 Screenshots:
 ![External Services architectuur](https://github.com/daoudzairi/Feedback/blob/main/feedbackimg/DDos.png)